Keep your customers close: why customer experience is so important for modern business

 This last point is the very essence of customer experience in the digital age.
 With unprecedented levels of choice now afforded to the modern consumer, and with a world of different purchase options at his or her fingertips, it is more difficult for today's businesses to retain their consumers.
 Reaching out, and actively cultivating that goodwill through an ongoing relationship and experience, becomes critical on this new market battleground.

 So, now that we understand exactly what customer experience entails, we need to recognise what we can do to secure the best quality of experience for our own consumers.
-The science of customer experience is nothing new and has been around since our ancestors first recognised the concepts of value and commerce.
-However, as we move towards 2020, the rules have changed.
+The science of customer experience is nothing new and has been around since our ancestors first recognised the concepts of value and commerce, but the rules have changed in recent years.

-Here, we take a look at some of the best practices achieving excellent customer experiences in 2019.
+Here, we take a look at some of the best practices achieving excellent customer experiences.

 Emotions are key